richardtguy/ibeacon/README.md

 ####hue.HueLight.update\_state(*state*)
 Saves the state object supplied as an argument to the instance variable self.\_\_state.
 May be used to e.g. set the lamp settings when recalling a scene.
 The syntax for the state object is manufacturer-dependent, so it is best always to retrieve this by calling Huelight.save\_state() with the lamp already set to the desired settings.

+###class my_lightify.LightifyLight(*addr, host, name=None, port=4000, uid=None*)
-The my\_lightify.LightifyLight class has an identical API, and handles details of the binary protocol used to communicate with the Gateway.
-The my\_lightify.LightifyGateway class is called by the Bridge object to connect to the Gateway and get details of all connected lights.
+The my\_lightify.LightifyLight class has an identical API, and handles details of the proprietary binary protocol used to communicate with the Gateway.

 ###class hue.Bridge(*username, IP*)
 Implements a simplified API for controlling lights connected to a Hue bridge and/or Osram Lightify Gateway.
-The constructor loads details of saved lights from a file `saved\_lights.json` or, if this file is not present, queries the bridge and/or gateway to obtain a new list of connected lights.
+The constructor loads details of saved lights from a file `saved_lights.json` or, if this file is not present, queries the bridge and/or gateway to obtain a new list of connected lights.
 These are stored in a dictionary `self.lights`, with light names as keys and corresponding HueLight or LightifyLight objects as values.

 For the Philips Hue Bridge, a whitelisted username on the bridge, and the IP address of the bridge must be supplied as arguments.
 For the Osram Lightify Gateway, the IP address of the gateway must be supplied.
 Both must be connected to the local network.